santhosh-ktec/blockchain/data/README.md

-### This directory will contain the data of blockchain
+### This directory will contain the data of blockchain and keystore